Food for Hungry Christians

 So, I must believe in a "Limited Atonement", as Matt.
 1:21 states "he shall save HIS people from THEIR sins.

 Now that I know all this, I cannot tell unbelievers that "God loves them".
-(Telling an unbeliever that "God loves them" not only violates what God's Word teaches, but may cause the unbeliever to think that he does not need Jesus, if God already loves him!)
+Telling an unbeliever that "God loves them" may not actually be true, and does not reflect what the Word of God teaches, and may cause the unbeliever to think that he does not need Jesus, if God already loves him!

-I CAN confidently state that God loves those who love Jesus.
+I CAN confidently state that God loves those who love and believe in Jesus!

 And, I CAN confidently tell every human being that anyone who wants to be "saved" and trusts Jesus as their Savior will be saved, as Acts 16:31 states "believe on the Lord Jesus Christ, and thou shalt be saved".